 About Boa Vista

 Boa Vista, the island with a thousand sand dunes that shine in the sunlight.
 Also known as the island with endless white sandy beaches, an azure blue ocean and hidden places only visited by Loggerhead turtles and protected bird species.
-Relax completely in a cozy beach club, experience the island life at its purest and enjoy boa vista’s (literally: beautiful views) in a tropical climate.
+Relax completely in a cozy beach club, experience the island life at its purest and enjoy boa vista’s (literally: beautiful views) friendly climate.

 Landscape of Boa Vista